What is GRE Exam Syllabus?

 Reading Ability

 There are no prescribed books that a student can read to prepare for this test.
 While passages from different genres are given in this section, what matters is how carefully you read the passages and answer the questions based on what you have read.
+Understanding the GRE paper pattern is crucial, as it helps you become familiar with the types of questions you will encounter.
 Consistent timed practice using reliable material and taking full-length tests are ways in which you can improve your scores.
 Just reading and comprehending do not get your points.
 Thus, the section actually turns out to test your ability to answer the questions rather than just your ability to read and comprehend.

 Are you aspiring to study abroad?